 A former aide to New York Mayor Eric Adams is charged with destroying evidence as top deputy quits

 NEW YORK (AP) — A former New York City official was charged Tuesday with witness tampering and destroying evidence in a federal investigation that led to Mayor Eric Adams’ bribery indictment.
-The arrest came amid yet more high-profile departures from Adams’ administration.
+The arrest came amid yet more high-profile departures from Adams’ administration as federal prosecutors delve deeper into allegations that the mayor was involved in a coverup.

-Federal prosecutors allege that Mohamed Bahi, who resigned Monday as a community affairs liaison, told a businessman and campaign donors to lie to the FBI in June, and deleted the encrypted messaging app Signal from his cell phone as FBI agents arrived to search his home in July.
-Bahi had used the app to communicate with Adams, prosecutors said.
+Mohamed Bahi, who resigned Monday as a liaison to the Muslim community, is accused of encouraging a businessman and campaign donors to lie to the FBI in June and of deleting an encrypted messaging app from his cell phone just as FBI agents arrived to search his home in July.
+At one point, federal prosecutors said, Bahi told the businessman that Adams believed he wouldn’t cooperate with law enforcement.

+Speaking at a news conference Tuesday, Adams denied that he had any hand in telling anyone to lie.
+“I would never instruct anyone to do anything illegal or improper,” he said.

 Bahi, 40, of Staten Island, was arrested Tuesday and is expected to appear in federal court in Manhattan.
 Information on a lawyer who could speak on his behalf was not listed in an online court docket.